 Figure 1: Packaging for Product #2

 The “Somabar” is packaged within a plastic packaging with curved edges.
 Within the top button to is the switch to control the machine.
 There are 6 containers to store 6 different drinks.
-Three containers on a side.
+Three containers on each side.
 In the middle of the machine, there is a platform to hold the cup.

-The use of plastic as a packaging material reduce weight of machine.
-It combined with the compact arrangement of drinks’ containers, makes “Somabar” more portable.
+The use of plastic as a packaging material reduces weight of the machine.
+This combined with the compact arrangement of drinks’ containers, makes “Somabar” more portable.
 The one disadvantage to this is that it takes time for user pour drinks to the containers patiently, and it is difficult to clean up.

-This project is good for small amout drink mixing, and there is also requirement for size the cup.
-It is not efficient for party and large demands of drinks.
+This project is good for mixing drinks of small amount , and there is also requirement for the size of the cup.
+It is not efficient for party and large demand of drinks.
 Our design doesn’t need user to refill drinks every time when it runs out.
 User can just change a new bottle drink, and don’t need to worry the liquids spill everywhere.
 User can change the drink anytime as they want.

 3.0 Sources Cited